sysesc/galaxy_book_s_driver_pack/README.md

 + "...\sources\boot.wim"
 + "...\windows\system32\recovery\winre.wim"   <-- this one is inside install.wim

-I also unzipped the drivers
+I unzipped the drivers from this repo to 'c:\drivers'

 ### create mountpoints
 ```cmd